 Why Study Russian?

 Finally, you don’t need to be a genius to study Russian.
-While the grammar is somewhat more challenging than Spanish, French, or German for native English speakers, our teaching methods are enormously student-friendly and geared primarily toward introducing students to Russian culture and giving them the tools for interacting with it.
+While the grammar is somewhat more challenging than Spanish, French, or German for native English speakers, our teaching methods are student-friendly and geared primarily toward introducing students to Russian culture and giving them the tools for interacting with it.
 All you need to bring is a healthy dose of curiosity and a willingness to engage.
-We welcome students who are mainly looking to fulfill the language requirement and generally approve an S/U option for those who are concerned about being penalized for taking the less conventional, more exotic route.
+We welcome students who are looking to fulfill the language requirement.